 State wise summary Below we have given state wise summary of sand mining death & violence incidents in North India between April 2022 & February 2023.

-On the basis of reports we could track, there have been death of at least 42 persons in Uttar Pradesh between April 2022 and February 2023 due to riverbed mining related incidents.
-Maximum deaths 33 have been caused by road accidents involving sand transporting vehicles followed by death of at least 4 children due to drowning in deep sand mine pits in this period.
+On the basis of reports we could track, there have been death of at least 46 persons in Uttar Pradesh between April 2022 and February 2023 due to riverbed mining related incidents.
+Maximum 36 deaths and injuries to 83 persons have been caused by 21 road accidents involving sand transporting vehicles followed by death of at least 6 children due to drowning in deep sand mine pits in this period.

 UP has also seen death of 2 women during action against illegal sand miners including death of a woman by police bullets in Chandauli in May 2022 and death of a woman by mining officer vehicle in Sonbhadra in December 2022.